 Charter Arts, opened in 2003, is an audition-based public charter school and celebrates its nineteenth year as one of the most respected high schools for the arts in the nation.
-Over 2,000 Charter Arts graduates are now making a positive impact on our community, our nation and our world.
+Close to 2,000 Charter Arts graduates are now making a positive impact on our community, our nation and our world.

 What is a Charter School?

 Charter schools are elementary or secondary schools in the United States that receive public funding but operate independently.
-Charter schools were created to provide innovative curriculum and empower parents to have a greater choice in their child’s education by custom-designing unique educational programs to increase their child’s achievement and meet the specific needs of students.
+Charter schools were created to provide innovative curriculum and empower parents to have a choice in their child’s education.

 On June 12, 1997, The Pennsylvania Senate passed Bill No. 123 which allowed for the establishment of charter schools in the Commonwealth of Pennsylvania.